SimpleSwiftUI/your-first-web3-dapp/README.md

 It's time to get the source code for the application.
 You will use Git to copy ("clone") the code for this tutorial.
 ```
 git clone https://github.com/web3rb/your-first-web3-dapp.git
+# Once complete (few seconds), run this command to focus your terminal on the cloned directory:
+cd your-first-web3-dapp
 ```

 If VS Code doesn't automatically open to the newly cloned project directory, click `File` > `Open` and navigate to it.
 The project root directory contains about 7 files/directories (`src`, `package.json`, `README.md`...).
 VS Code may ask you if you trust the author of the code in the directory; you do.